oVirt/ovirt-stress/backup/README.md

 Specify the number of test iterations for every VM.
 The default is good for verifying that everything works.
-After that you can configure this base on the time you want to run the test.
+After that you can configure this based on the time you want to run the test.
 On our test system one iteration takes about 5 minutes.

     iterations: 1

+Specify the number of incremental backups per iteration.
+For each iteration, we perform a full backup, and then the specified number of incremental backups.
+During each backup we write 1g of zeroes in the VM, and delete the data created by the previous backup.
+The default is good for verifying that everything works.
+After that you can configure this based on the time you want to run the test.

+    incremental_backups: 1

 ### Troubleshooting